 I would like to add my Hikvision CCTV system to the iVMS-4500 app

-Please watch the video below.
-You will need the username and password for your recorder along with the IP address.
+Assuming that your recorder is connected to your broadband router and both have been configured to allow for remote access, please watch the video below.
+You will need the username and password for your recorder along with the external IP address or DDNS address.
 The username, password and address will be the same as someone else who currently has access to your CCTV system via the iVMS-4500 app.
 Please note that passwords will usually start with a capital letter.
 Please click here if you would prefer to follow a printed guide.

 How to playback footage using the Hikvision iVMS-4500 app